 The MSc in Data and Decision Analytics will offer you, from a range of degree backgrounds, the opportunity to equip yourself with an artillery of concepts, methods and applications of data analytics along with hands-on and practical experience in applying them.
 It is not just about being able to analyse and digest the data available but to then translate this into effective decision-making.

-In sum, we expect the programme to open a range of career pathways in analytics for our graduates or to allow them to progress further within their existing career.
+We expect the programme to open a range of career pathways in analytics for our graduates or to allow them to progress further within their existing career.
 Roles we anticipate to be amongst these pathways include: